couchbase/couchbase-python-client/docs/source/api/couchbase.rst

     from the couchbase_v2 legacy support package.
 We plan to update these to support SDK3 shortly.

-.. currentmodule:: couchbase_core.client
+.. currentmodule:: couchbase.collection
-.. class:: Client
+.. class:: Collection

     .. autoattribute:: quiet